 If you run an ecommerce business, you’re probably well aware of the important role social media plays in online shopping.
-As 74 percent of consumers make buying decisions based on social media, developing a social media strategy to fit a digitally-friendly sales model has never been more important.
-As social networks like Instagram, Facebook and Twitter transform from casual social platforms to full-scale sales channels, they’re driving a large sum of revenue for ecommerce brands.
+As consumers make buying decisions based on social media, developing a social media strategy to fit a digitally-friendly sales model has never been more important.
+As social networks like Instagram, Facebook, and Twitter transform from casual social platforms to full-scale sales channels, they’re driving a large sum of revenue for ecommerce brands.

 Now more than ever, consumers expect a streamlined ecommerce process, and they’re willing to pay for it.
 As Oracle CEO Mark Hurd states, “86 percent of today’s consumers are willing to spend more on a better consumer experience.”
 Consumers demand a simple and convenient experience when shopping online, so it’s no wonder that many are turning to their favorite social platforms for shopping purposes.
 With the ease of customer experience that it provides, avoiding social media simply isn’t an option in today’s digitally-connected society.

 The ability to send traffic from social media posts and advertisements has allowed businesses to match consumers with the products and services they sell, quickly moving them through the sales funnel.
 Social media strategy has allowed e-tailers to better connect with new and current consumers through innovative tactics.
 Noelle Sadler, VP of Marketing at Lulus, has found that social media allows the brand to “experiment with new ways to inspire followers to shop, from creating unique outfits in which every item is available for purchase, to showcasing user-generated content, to giving shoppers real-life ideas for items they purchase from Lulus.”
 The company attributes over 1,200 orders and 100K online sessions to Instagram alone.